-Fellows will be required to participate in a virtual Mini MBA Entrepreneurship Curriculum, a U.S. Fellowship, and an Innovation Summit.
-The virtual Mini MBA will begin November 2021 and end in September 2022 and include synchronous and asynchronous sessions lasting 60-120 minutes each.
-There will be three to four sessions before and after the U.S. Fellowship, one or more per month.
-Workshops and classes will also be embedded as part of the U.S. Fellowship experience.
-The U.S. Fellowship experience will be from March 22, 2022 – April 27, 2022, which includes Opening and Closing Conferences and a fellowship placement.
-Fellows will also attend an Innovation Summit from September 12-14, 2022 and participate in reciprocal exchanges from September 14, 2022 – September 22, 2022.
+Fellows will be required to participate in a virtual entrepreneurship curriculum and U.S. fellowship experience.
+The virtual Entrepreneurship course will begin Winter 2022 and include synchronous and asynchronous sessions lasting 60-120 minutes each.
+There will be three to four sessions before and after the U.S.-based fellowship experience.
+Workshops and classes will also be embedded as part of the U.S.-based experience.
+The U.S. experience will be in early Spring 2023, which includes opening and closing summits and a four-week fellowship placement.
+Select Fellows will also have the opportunity to participate in reciprocal exchanges.

-If you are selected as a YTILI Fellow you are not able to defer your participation to another fellowship year.
-All selected fellows must be available to travel and participate in all fellowship activities, including the Opening and Closing Conferences and their fellowship experience in the United States.
-Selected fellows must be available to participate in the virtual Mini MBA curriculum before, during, and after the U.S. Fellowship experience.
+If you are selected as a YTILI Fellow, you are not able to defer your participation to another fellowship year.
+All selected fellows must be available to travel and participate in all fellowship activities, including the Opening and Closing Summits and their fellowship experience in the United States.
+Selected fellows must be available to participate in the virtual Entrepreneurship curriculum before, during, and after the U.S.-based experience.

 If you receive an error message when creating an account or logging in, try the following:

 Try a different browser

 Clear your browser's history/cache

 Use a private or incognito mode to log into your account

 If you are still receiving an error message, please contact firstname.lastname@example.org.